The Mercury 3rd February 1916, letter to the editor

 Canberra, June-September 2000.
 Titles and attributions by the NPG curators.

-Only these 40 photographs which were listed in Beattie's 1916 catalogue of "Imperial convicts" appear in the catalogue for Beattie's Port Arthur museum for 1916, although many more can be seen in the top photograph lining the walls.
-Those on the walls are pasted to prisoner record sheets.
-Beattie deposited his collection at the QVMAG ca. 1927; this set of 40 resurfaced as a doco-artefact at the NPG in Canberra, 2000.
-They are the uncut copies reproduced by Beattie from the originals, whether from the loose vignetted carte or from the glass negative.
+Only these 40 photographs of "Imperial convicts" appear in the 1916 catalogue for Beattie's Port Arthur museum, although more can be seen in the top photograph lining the walls.
+Those on the walls were still intact, pasted to prisoner record sheets.
+The collection was acquired by the Launceston Council ca. 1927, donated to the QVMAG and exhibited in 1934 at the Mechanics Institute; this set of 40 resurfaced as a doco-artefact at the NPG in Canberra, 2000.
+They were re-photographed at the QVMAG in 1985 as uncut black and white prints from Nevin's original sepia negatives.
+They are now online at the QVMAG (2010).

-"Taken at Port Arthur" is Beattie's wording here in the 1916 catalogue, and it is also the wording of the inscription on the verso of dozens of surviving cartes of Tasmanian prisoners: the date "1874" which appears together with the wording on many of the extant cartes, is missing from the catalogue, which is unusual as other items are meticulously dated.
-This small detail of the date may prove to be significant: if not recorded by Beattie here for his display, when was it written on the verso of so many cartes?
-Possibly even later than 1916, and by other archivists whether at William Radcliffe's museum at Port Arthur which he called "The Old Curiosity Shop" during the 1930s, or at the QVMAG where Beattie's museum holdings were bequested in 1927-1930.
-In other words, the date "1874" is an opinion or guess made decades later about the actual date and place of capture of the Tasmanian prisoners' photographs known now as "Convict Portraits, Port Arthur, 1874".
+The phrase "Taken at Port Arthur" is Beattie's wording here in the 1916 catalogue, and it is also the wording of the inscription on the verso of dozens of surviving cartes of Tasmanian prisoners: the date "1874" which appears together with the wording on many of the extant cartes, however, is missing from the catalogue, which is unusual as other items are meticulously dated.
+This small detail of the missing date may prove to be significant: if not recorded by Beattie here for his display, when was it written on the verso of so many cartes?
+After 1916, it seems.
+Several cartes by Nevin in the QVMAG, NLA and Mitchell Library NSW collections lack the reference to Port Arthur on the verso (e.g. Nutt, Smith, Mullins, Ogden etc) probably because these were acquired by private collectors before 1907 (eg. Davis Scott Mitchell, SLNSW Mitchell Collection).
+After 1916, Beattie and others in the business of tourism such as William Radcliffe at his museum called "The Old Curiosity Shop" at Brown's River in the 1930s ensured these prisoner photographs were hyped as photographs of the original "convicts" transported to Port Arthur in the grim days before transportation ceased in 1853.
+The ordinary facts of the prisoner's criminal career in the 1870s would not have sparked the same fascination.
+In other words, the date "1874" is a generalised date written decades later on the verso of the Tasmanian prisoners' photographs known now as "Convict Portraits, Port Arthur, 1874" (the title devised by the NLA cataloguist from inscriptions on the versos of most of their collection of 84 mugshots).

-With the intense promotion of Tasmania's penal heritage in the early 1900s, due largely to the release of the film based on Marcus Clarke's 1874 novel, For The Term of His Natural Life (1908, 22 minutes), many Tasmanian prisoner ID photographs taken by Thomas Nevin on government contract to police and prison authorities in the 1870s were reprinted by John Watt Beattie and Edward Searle for sale as tourist tokens in Beattie's convictaria museum in the 1900s, called The Port Arthur Museum, although it was located in Hobart and not at Port Arthur.
+With the intense promotion of Tasmania's penal heritage in the early 1900s, due largely to the release of the first of two films based on Marcus Clarke's 1874 novel, For The Term of His Natural Life (1908, 22 minutes), many Tasmanian prisoner ID photographs taken by Thomas J. Nevin on government contract to police and prison authorities in the 1870s were salvaged by John Watt Beattie and Edward Searle for display in Beattie's convictaria museum in the 1910s, called The Port Arthur Museum, although it was located in Hobart and not at Port Arthur.

 National Library of Australia